-i picked up the acoustic guitar i brought upstairs to my bedroom a few days ago and started playing this sort of bucolic-sounding thing. i hit the record button to preserve the idea, singing words that made no sense, just to get a feel for a vocal melody — which seemed to be pretty much there already, though i’d never played or sung any of this before. then i thought i would try writing out a few lines, to see if anything was there in the way of lyrics. something about “big brother thomas” was in my head. seemed like as good a way to start as any.
+I picked up the acoustic guitar I brought upstairs to my bedroom a few days ago and started playing this sort of bucolic-sounding thing.
+I hit the record button to preserve the idea, singing words that made no sense, just to get a feel for a vocal melody — which seemed to be pretty much there already, though I’d never played or sung any of this before.
+Then I thought I would try writing out a few lines, to see if anything was there in the way of lyrics.
+Something about a characted named “Big Brother Thomas” was in my head.
+Seemed like as good a way to start as any.

-a bunch of words came out, and in about two minutes there were five verses. i sang through all of them, and it was clear that the song had finished itself. i really didn’t do much of anything at all. i picked up the guitar, and it was as if the musical idea had been waiting for me, because it was all there almost immediately. i put pen to paper, with no real ideas in my head, and before i knew what i was doing the page was full.
+A bunch of words came tumbling out, and in about two minutes there were five verses.
+I sang through all of them, and it was clear the song had finished itself.
+I really didn’t do much of anything at all.
+I picked up the guitar, and it was as if the musical idea had been waiting for me, because it was all there almost immediately.
+I put pen to paper, with no real ideas in my head, and before I knew what i was doing the page was full.

-i’ve been wondering about this whole thing for a while. it’s funny to me that a lot of my inspiration used to come from pain, and anger, and unpleasant feelings in general. things from my childhood. fun with supposed friends and half-baked flings with the opposite sex. a lot of it was music-as-catharsis, blowing things out of my system so i didn’t end up putting my fist through a window or something else instead.
+I’ve been wondering about this whole thing for a while.
+It’s funny to me that a lot of my inspiration used to come from pain, and anger, and unpleasant feelings in general.
+Things from my childhood.
+Fun with supposed friends and half-baked flings.
+A lot of it was music-as-catharsis, blowing things out of my system so I didn’t end up putting my fist through a window or something else instead.

-it seems like i got most of the worst of that stuff out of my system some time back, and now inspiration comes from anything and everything. before moving, i found myself writing a song one day in which a father tells his son about what his life will be. only, they’re trees instead of people. i would never think to write a song about something like that. it just happened.
+Seems like I got most of the worst of that stuff out of my system sometime back, and now inspiration comes from anything and everything.
+Before moving, I found myself writing a song one day in which a father tells his son about what his life will be.
+Only, they’re trees instead of people.
+I would never think to write a song about something like that.
+Again, it just happened.

-who knows where it all comes from. i’d still like to make some sort of no-budget documentary about all of this (something i’ve been thinking about for a while now), and follow the recording of an album or several, but i think watching one person doing everything and occasionally talking to the camera would get boring pretty fast. it’s another one of those things where, if i could clone myself, it would be more interesting in every way. better camera angles! three johnnys at once! i wonder what the plural form would be. johnnies? johnni?
+Who knows where it all comes from.
+I’d like to make some sort of no-budget documentary about all of this (something I’ve been thinking about for a while now), and follow the recording of an album or several, but I think watching one person doing everything and occasionally talking to the camera would get boring pretty fast.
+It’s another one of those things where, if I could clone myself, it would be more interesting in every way.
+Better camera angles!
+Three Johnnys at once!
+I wonder what the plural form would be.
+Johnnies?
+Johnni?